darwinwatts/darwinwatts/README.md

 ### 🚀 What I'm Up To

+- 📚 Currently learning: Rust, Cloud Architectures, AI Agents and PM Frameworks
+- 🧠 Researching AI/ML use cases + building predictive models for human-centered products
+- 📊 Analyzing datasets for insights on user behavior and product optimization
+- ⚡ Optimizing performance and implementing CI/CD pipelines
+- ⚙️ Building ML models to predict user preferences and analyzing behavioral datasets
 - 🎓 Finishing my Bachelor's in Computer Science & Psychology
-- 📚 Currently learning: Rust, Cloud Architectures, and PM Frameworks
-- ✍🏾 “How I’m Building My AI PM Toolkit” on [Medium](https://medium.com/@deolatoo) (and more tech blogs)
-- 🧠 Researching AI/ML use cases for human-centered products, AI Agents, LLMOps, and Augmented UX
-- 🧰 Building case studies, project insights, project-based tools & digital products — portfolio coming soon!

 ---